-Having completed the game by this point in time, I was intrigued by the possible ramifications of this change.
+Having completed the game by this point in time (in English), I was intrigued by the possible ramifications of this change.
 I had already watched a number of cutscenes in multiple languages, and I had noted several instances in which translations were quite divergent from one another.
 Focusing on Japanese and English, I saw that Nintendo of America’s product development division, Nintendo Treehouse—known for its occasionally controversial localization practices—had taken quite a few liberties in translating the game.
-With players now able to mix various languages together, an inevitable outcome is that there are times when the characters’ speech is not reflected by the subtitles given for it.
-In the interest of exploring the extent of these differences, I began transcribing and translating the Japanese and English voice acting, and the results of those efforts are displayed here.
+With players now able to mix various languages together, an inevitable outcome is that there would be times when characters’ speech was not reflected by the subtitles given for them.
+In the interest of exploring the extent of some of these differences, I began transcribing and translating the Japanese voice acting into English.²

 When I considered how to proceed in translating Breath of the Wild‘s voice acted segments, I decided that I wanted to keep things as “direct” as I could.
 This choice was in part motivated by my observation that many embellishments and alterations—ranging from subtle to overt—had been made when producing the official English version.
 As a result, it has a tendency to differ rather markedly from the Japanese, in both style and form.

 To be clear though, I am not suggesting that creative liberties should not have been taken; that one should strictly adhere to some arbitrary notion of “purity” when translating.
 In point of fact, there is no possible method for constructing a “perfect” translation of any text, regardless of the languages in question.³ Therefore, I do not wish to give the impression that I am necessarily opposed to translators making changes to the “original” content.
 Nevertheless, seeing as this project was inspired by my desire to gain a clearer understanding of the discrepancies between the two versions, it does consequently cater to a certain degree of purism.